Financial-Times/o-ads/docs/docs/managing-consent.md

   * Demographically Targeted Ads (toggle on/off)
   * Behaviorally Targeted Ads (toggle on/off)

+Note that general documention on how Consent is managed across the FT tech stack can be found on the [Next consent wiki](https://github.com/Financial-Times/next-gdpr/wiki).
+This page will focus on how consent is managed within the advertising stack.

 This documentation will detail:
   * What is meant by the terms "ad targeting", "demographicaly targeted ads", "behaviourally targeted ads"
   * How are these types of ad targeting achieved within the FT.com tech-stack
   * How does a user toggle these types of advertising options on/off
-  * What happens within the ft.com tech-stack when these options are toggled on/off
+  * What happens within the ft.com ad-tech-stack when these options are toggled on/off

-Note that general documention on how Consent is managed across the FT tech stack can be found on the [Next consent wiki](https://github.com/Financial-Times/next-gdpr/wiki).
-This page will focus on how consent is managed within the advertising stack.

 ## General definitions of key terms
 ### Ad Targeting